tito-arch/ICBN-International/content/posts/know-fox-the-g.md

 {{< youtube -NGI54ny0hI >}}

-However, on the 25th of July 2021, Fox got some eyeballs to his channel when he met the popular British YouTuber K.S.I asked him to honor a promise he made of going bald if he got a number-one album in the official charts.
+However, on the 25th of July 2021, Fox got some eyeballs to his channel when he met the popular British YouTuber K.S.I and asked him to honor a promise he made of going bald if he got a number-one album in the official charts.
 This was a defining moment for Fox.
 The video currently stands at **1,280,947** views and **82k** likes.

 {{< youtube d-iofrMS-Fk >}}